harishtaa/midterm-gigih-backend/README.md

 ### Videos

-- `POST /videos`: Create a new video.
+- `POST /videos`: Add a new video to the database.
-- `GET /videos`: Get a list of all videos.
+- `GET /videos`: Retrieve a list of all videos available on the platform.
-- `GET /videos/:id`: Get a specific video by its ID.
+- `GET /videos/:id`: Fetch details of a specific video using its ID.

 ### Products

-- `POST /products`: Create a new product.
+- `POST /products`: Add a new product to the database.
-- `GET /products/:id`: Get a specific product by its ID.
+- `GET /products/:id`: Fetch details of a specific product using its ID.
 ### Comments

-- `POST /comments`: Create a new comment on a video.
+- `POST /comments`: Add a new comment to a specific video.
-- `GET /comments/:videoId`: Get all comments associated with a specific video by its ID.
+- `GET /comments/:videoId`: Fetch all comments for a specific video using its ID

 ## How to Run